ans-group/docs.ukfast.co.uk/source/fastdrive/distributiongroups.md

 ![Image110](files/Image110.png)

 You’ll then be asked to give the distribution group a name.
 Before you're prompted to add members to the distribution group, you will also be asked whether you want to share the distribution group with all employees on the system.
-This will mean that all other employee users will be able to see the distribution group and the employees which it contains and also use the distribution group for their own purposes.
+This will mean that all other employee users will be able to see the distribution group and the employees which it contains.
+Also, employee users will be able to use the distribution group for their own purposes.

 ![Image111](files/Image111.png)